 Submission of a Vendor Responsibility Questionnaire and a State contracting entity vendor responsibility review are required for a subcontractor where:

-Note: A subcontractor includes any entity that receives state funds from the vendor to perform work on the awarded contract.
+Note: A subcontractor includes any entity that receives funds from the vendor to perform work on a contract awarded by the State.
 For example, a vendor is awarded a contract worth $250,000 for an IT project.
 The vendor pays another firm $125,000 to write the software that will be used for the IT project.
 The firm is considered a subcontractor and must complete a questionnaire since their compensation is over $100,000.

 Such requirements apply to all subcontractors meeting the criteria above, including contracts where the contractor is normally exempt from VR, such as preferred source member agencies and corporate partners.
 Subcontractors are required to obtain a New York State Vendor Identification Number (Vendor ID) to complete a questionnaire whether using the New York State VendRep System or a paper form.
 The State contracting entity shall initiate the request for a Vendor ID on behalf of the subcontractor.